HOW TO BUILT A TOPOBATHYMETRIC DEM

 Here there is an example of how you can prepare the input raster ASCII for the ONA toolbox using the QGIS platform:

-3. Import the high-resolution bathymetry.
-Common formats of bathymetries are: the xyz ASCII files containing the x, y and z coordinates, GIS shapefiles (*.shp) or even raster ASCII.
+Import the high-resolution bathymetry.
+Common formats of bathymetries are: the xyz ASCII files containing the x, y and z coordinates, GIS shapefiles (*.shp), or even raster ASCII.

-5. Both rater can be combined by: Raster🡪 Miscellaneous 🡪Combine.
-Note that the resulting raster will have the resolution of the coarser resolution of the rasters to combine.
+Both rasters can be combined by: Raster Miscellaneous Combine.
+Note that the resulting raster will have the coarsest resolution of the rasters being combined.

-7. To extract the final combined raster or a section: i) save the combined layer, ii) toggle layer edit, iii) add a polygon and draw the area of the raster corresponding to the study area, and iV) extract the raster zone by Toolbox 🡪 GDAL 🡪 Raster extraction🡪 Cut raster by mask layer.
+To extract the final combined raster or a section: i) save the combined layer, ii) toggle layer edit, iii) add a polygon and draw the area of the raster corresponding to the study area, and iV) extract the raster zone by Toolbox GDAL Raster extraction Cut raster by mask layer.
 Save the resulting layer as raster ASCII file.

 Note that the current version of ONA Toolbox works in ETRS89 UTM 31 N projection that is the corresponding to the Balearic Islands zone.
 This is necessary to obtain the background maps of the soil use and characterization catalogue and characterization from the Balearic Islands Territorial information Service (SITIBSA) and for its internal transformation to WGS84 projection.
 In a future, ONA will allow consider other projections.